 <start of post>

-Curious to hear where you’re drawing the line between optimization and intuition. 👇
+Curious to hear how you're balancing the two. 👇

 <end of post>